alchemyplatform/aa-sdk/site/packages/aa-accounts/utils/getDefaultLightAccountFactoryAddress.md

 head:
   - - meta
     - property: og:title
-      content: getDefaultLightAccountFactory
+      content: getDefaultLightAccountFactoryAddress
   - - meta
     - name: description
-      content: Overview of the getDefaultLightAccountFactory method in aa-accounts utils
+      content: Overview of the getDefaultLightAccountFactoryAddress method in aa-accounts utils
   - - meta
     - property: og:description
-      content: Overview of the getDefaultLightAccountFactory method in aa-accounts utils
+      content: Overview of the getDefaultLightAccountFactoryAddress method in aa-accounts utils
 ---

-# getDefaultLightAccountFactory
+# getDefaultLightAccountFactoryAddress

 Utility method that returns the default Light Account Factory contrafct address for a given chain